 The poem is narrated omnisciently by a third person but gives us also the alternating viewpoints of both father and son.
 While the adult’s viewpoint further alternates between the present and the future, the child’s is firmly in the present.
 This may well be a way for Lee to remind us of the importance of experiencing the present more fully with our loved ones.
 It is also realistic as children don’t have the same concept of time as adults do.

-In the first few lines, the poem’s narrator paints us a picture of a five-year-old son sitting in his father’s lap and asking for a new story.
+In the first few lines, the poem’s narrator paints a picture of a five-year-old son sitting in his father’s lap and asking for a new story.
 The father, for some reason, is lost and unable to recall or create any new stories.
 He is conscious that there are many stories around him but he is unable to present any to the boy.
-Books and stories, here, may well symbolize life lessons that fathers tend to pass on to their sons.
+Here, books and stories may well symbolize life lessons that fathers tend to pass on to their sons.
 And, as is the case with many parents, this father is also anxious about being unable to share and teach everything that his child wants or needs.
 He is worried about falling short in his son’s eyes and, eventually, disappointing him.
-The father is also fearing the time when the grown son will, eventually, leave him as all children do — but, also, in this case, because of the father’s perceived inadequacies.
+The father is also fearing the time when the grown son will, eventually, leave him as all children do — but also, in this case, because of the father’s perceived inadequacies.
 These concerns are destroying his attentiveness and mindfulness in the present, crowding out any new stories he might share with the patiently-waiting child and changing the shape of their personal relationship.